 In the context of secure end-to-end (E2E) communications, autoencoders were proposed in \cite{Besser-FFNN, MI-Wiretap-estim, Eduard-AE} for communication over AWGN wiretap channel.
 Feedforward neural networks composed of linear layers were employed as the encoder-decoder pair, and a weighted sum of block error rate and approximated information leakage was used as the loss function.
 The input data to the autoencoder was combined with additional non-informative random bits to confuse Eve, while such redundant bits can negatively affect the data rate.
 However, these works only focused on learning secure \textit{channel coding} via DNNs rather than taking the source and channel coding jointly into account, i.e., undifferentiated with respect to the \emph{content} of the message being delivered.

 In the context of DNN-based secure wireless image transmission, \cite{DeepJSCC-encryption} proposes cryptography-based approaches (public key cryptography) for secure transmission against one eavesdropper.
-It incorporates deep-JSCC scheme with encryption coding, proposing deep joint source-channel and encryption coding.
-The authors in \cite{DeepJSCC-App} propose an image ``protection'' scheme with two additional DNN modules (so-called protection and de-protection), parameterized via U-Net added to the Deep-JSCC pipeline.
+It incorporates DeepJSCC scheme with encryption coding, proposing deep joint source-channel and encryption coding.
+The authors in \cite{DeepJSCC-App} propose an image ``protection'' scheme with two additional DNN modules (so-called protection and de-protection), parameterized via the U-Net architecture added to the DeepJSCC pipeline.
 The authors are mainly concerned about ``application layer'' digital content protection, and they do not take into account the privacy information leakage to eavesdroppers over wireless links.
-In \cite{SecSemCom}, secure image transmission with Deep-JSCC as the neural model backbone for E2E communication is studied considering only the effect of one eavesdropper.
+In \cite{SecSemCom}, secure image transmission with DeepJSCC as the neural model backbone for E2E communication is studied considering only the effect of one eavesdropper.
 This letter assumes the eavesdropper has access to a similar DNN model as of the legitimate nodes, and aims to reconstruct images.
-To combat the image reconstruction at the eavesdropper, the loss function for training the Deep-JSCC pipeline is simply modified by incorporating the mean squared error (MSE) between the source images and eavesdropper's reconstruction, which is called ``SecureMSE.''
-To apply SecureMSE for model training, it requires the statistical characteristics of the eavesdropping channel to be known by legitimate parties, which seems not to be feasible in practice, especially in the context of ``totally passive'' eavesdroppers.
+To combat the image reconstruction at the eavesdropper, the loss function for training the DeepJSCC pipeline is simply modified by incorporating the mean-squared-error (MSE) between the source images and eavesdropper's reconstruction, which is called ``SecureMSE.''
+Applying SecureMSE for model training requires the statistical characteristics of the eavesdropper's channel to be known by legitimate parties, which seems not to be feasible in practice, especially in the context of ``totally passive'' eavesdroppers.
 Recently, a preprint \cite{SecSemCom-arxiv} studies the security of wireless image transmission against multiple eavesdroppers.
-However, the authors approach security from a totally different perspective than us, i.e., signal steganography.
+The authors approach security from a different perspective, i.e., signal steganography.
 They propose two additional neural modules to be added to the encoder/decoder, calling it steganography modules.
-Finally, the security of Deep-JSCC-based wireless image transmission against active adversaries and backdoor attacks is studied in \cite{SemCom-AML}, which falls into the category of adversarial machine learning (AML) algorithms.
+Finally, the security of DeepJSCC-based wireless image transmission against active adversaries and backdoor attacks is studied in \cite{SemCom-AML}, which falls into the category of adversarial machine learning (AML) algorithms.